dessa-oss/supernova-classifier/README.md

 ## space2vec: Model Code

+Detection of supernovae for astronomers is a task where machine learning can help reduce time resources, while increasing accuracy.
+In this project we build a supernova classification system to allow detection of images from the Dark Energy Survey using a ConvNet model.
+Read more: https://medium.com/dessa-news/space-2-vec-fd900f5566

 Check our the posts here: [space2vec.com](http://space2vec.com)

 The project behind the code is talked about in detail throughout the blog posts.
 But this